MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/import-solution-active-slas.md

 ---
 # Can't import solution with active SLAs and SLAs are deactivated when a solution is imported

-This article provides a resolution for the issue where you're unable to import a solution with active service-level agreements (SLAs), and SLAs are deactivated when a solution is imported in Customer Service.
+This article provides a resolution for the issue where you're unable to import a solution with active service-level agreements (SLAs), and SLAs are deactivated when a solution is imported in Dynamics 365 Customer Service.

 ## Symptoms